 The New Receiver of Memory

-Lowry reveals Jonas’s job at the Ceremony.
-He’s been chosen to be the new Receiver of Memory.
+The Chief Elder reveals Jonas’s job at the Ceremony.
+He’s been chosen for his ability to see beyond to be the new Receiver of Memory, the highest position in the community.
 This means that he’s going to be the receptacle for the community’s collective memories before the Sameness, the painless and warless state they now live in.
 The memories might be partially gone, but they have to be kept somewhere.
 Someone has to keep track of them so that the community does not repeat the mistakes of the past, and that job is to be passed on to Jonas.

-Jonas meets with The Giver, who demonstrates how the memories are passed on.
-He gives Jonas memories of the sun, the extreme cold, as well as emotions like excitement and love.
+Jonas meets with The Giver, an old man who demonstrates how the memories are passed on.
+Jonas’s first memory received is that of sledding down a hill in the snow at Christmas time.
+He also gives Jonas good memories of sunshine, warmth, excitement, and love, as well as painful memories such as loneliness, starvation, and fear.
 Jonas longs to share those experiences with others and realizes that no one in the community cares for one another as they should.

-During this period, his family is taking care of a Newchild, a baby named Gabriel.
-It’s revealed that Jonas’s father, whose career involves caring for new babies, is actually in charge of releasing them, or killing them if they prove to be sick or different in some way.
+During this period, his family elects to take care of a sickly Newchild, a baby named Gabriel.
+It’s revealed that Jonas’s father, whose career involves caring for new babies, is actually in charge of “releasing them”, or killing them by way of lethal injection if they prove to be sick or different in some way.
+Jonas’ father tells Jonas that Gabriel will have to be released the next day.
 Jonas is horrified by this revelation and is inspired to change things.

-The community members, who had lived their whole lives without any strong emotion, were suddenly inundated with new ones.
+The community members, who had lived their whole lives without any strong emotions, were suddenly inundated with new ones.
 This caused a major issue that the Giver knows needs to be avoided.